kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/premium/guide.en-gb.md

 Real-time monitoring of the etcd storage usage is not supported at the moment, current etcd quota is 8GB per cluster.

-### API server admission plugins configuration

-The configuration of the [API server admission plugins](/pages/public_cloud/containers_orchestration/managed_kubernetes/apiserver-flags-configuration) is not available at the moment.

 ### API Server IP restrictions